kongware/ftor/README.md

 ### Subtype Polymorphism

 As opposed to _TypeScript_ and _Flow_ ftor doesn't support subtyping, because it entails a high degree of complexity in the implementation.
-There are some experimental subtype relations within primitive types like `Number` and `Integer`, though, which may become obsolet in future versions.
+There are some experimental subtype relations within primitive types like `Number` and `Integer`, though, which may become obsolete in future versions.

 ### Higher-Kinded Types

-ftor has a partial implementation of higher kinded types but the feature is still experimental and not yet exposed in the API.
+Types are an abstraction over sets of values.
+Higher-kinded types are an abstraction over types by allowing higher order type constructors.
+While you can define elegant types with them their implementation isn't trivial and neither is their application. ftor is prepared for higher-kinded types and will eventually support them, but not for the time being.

 ### Higher-Rank Types